solliancenet/azure-machine-learning-service-labs/lab-0/README.md

 5. On your local computer, configure VS code to be the default editor for python files.

+6. When you open the starting python file for a lab: (a) please first ensure that VS code is not running, (b) open the starting python file in VS code by double clicking on the file.
+This will ensure that the current working directory for the lab will be same as the directory of the starting python file.

-6. In VS code, when you first open the starting python file for a lab, use Select Interpreter command from the Command Palette (⇧⌘P) and select the azure_automl as your interpreter.
+7. In VS code, when you first open the starting python file for a lab, use Select Interpreter command from the Command Palette (⇧⌘P) and select the azure_automl as your interpreter.

 7. Next, follow the steps as outlined for each of labs.